ledragonseveille/Vim-Tmux-IDE/vim_cheatsheet.md

 `:set list` display special characters (tab, EOL, etc.)
 `:set list!` stop displaying special characters

+#### Substitution

+`:s/foo/bar/g` find each occurrence of 'foo' in the current line only, and replace it with 'bar'
+`:%s/foo/bar/g` find each occurrence of 'foo' in all lines, and replace it with 'bar'
+`:%s/foo/bar/gc` change each 'foo' to 'bar', but ask for confirmation first
+`:%s/\<foo\>/bar/g` change only whole words exactly matching 'foo' to 'bar'

 #### Buffers

 Vim allows us to work with multiple buffers simultaneously.